-I often come across people who are 20, 30, 40 years old, but their years only depict their biological age.
-Deep inside they seem to be stuck in early childhood and still expect the love they didn’t get when they were kids.
+I often come across people who are 20, 30, or 40 years old, but their years only depict their biological age.
+Deep inside, they seem to be stuck in early childhood and still expect the love they didn’t get when they were kids.
 And they stay there until they learn to love themselves.

 Different ages have different needs, meaning that the attention and love we expect from our parents change with each year that passes.
 We simply have different needs and requirements.